vis-kid/octopress_drafts_previewer/source/_posts/2016-05-23-RSpec-for-Beginners-02.markdown

 ```

-Let’s say you would need a certain gadget for every test you run in a certain scope.
-Before let’s you extract this into a before block and prepares this little snippet for you conveniently.
-When you set up data that way, you have to use instance variables of course to have access to among various scopes.
+Let’s say you would need a certain gadget for every test you run in a certain scope. `before` let’s you extract this into a block and prepares this little snippet for you conveniently.
+When you set up data that way, you have to use instance variables of course to have access to it among various scopes.

 ### Attention!

-Don’t let yourself blind by convenience in this example.
+Don’t get fooled by convenience in this example.
 Just because you can do this kinda stuff does not mean you should.
-I want to avoid going into AntiPattern territory and confuse the hell out of you, but on the other hand I wanted to avoid showing you examples without explaining the downsides to these simple dummy exercises.
+I want to avoid going into AntiPattern territory and confuse the hell out of you, but on the other hand I want to explain the downsides to these simple dummy exercises a bit as well.
 In the example above, it would be much more expressive if you set up the needed objects on a test-by-test basis.
 Especially on larger spec files, you can quickly loose sight of these little connections and make it harder for others to piece together these puzzles.

 + `before(:all)`